captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 They say “Just bring yourself!”
 ---
-and then you listen to them
----
-and don’t bring a present
+and then you don’t bring a present
 ---
 and you feel like an asshole so.
 ---